robsco/youtube-dl-cgi-chrome-extension/README.md

 Put the youtube-dl.cgi script on a webserver that can execute Perl CGI scripts.

+On RH/CentOS this is in /var/www/cgi-bin/.

+I can only speak for RedHat/CentOS servers with these commands to install the Apache webserer...

+$ yum install httpd
+$ chkconfig --level 345 on httpd on

-Note: The aim for this project was to keep everything as simple as possible, the CGI script was to have minimal dependencies, it only requires CGI.
+Note: The aim for this project was to keep everything as simple as possible, the CGI script is nothing special, and has minimal dependencies, it only requires CGI.

+For RedHat/CentOS, you may need...

+$ yum install perl
+$ yum install cpan
+$ cpan CGI

 Modify the constant lines for the location of the youtube-dl script, and the folder to store downloaded videos.